Ogpavan/todo/README.md

 Redux
 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

+lease fork the repository and submit a pull request for any enhancements or bug fixes.